tornqvist/yeet/README.md

 #### Lists and Keys
 In most situations yeet does an excellent job at keeping track of which component goes where.
-This is in part handled by identifying which template tags (the `html` and `svg` tag functions) that are used.
-In JavaScript, template litterals are unique and yeet leverage this to keep track of which template tag goes where.
+This is in part handled by identifying which template tags (the `html` and `svg` tag functions) are used.
+In JavaScript, template literals are unique and yeet leverages this to keep track of which template tag goes where.

-When it comes to components, yeet use your component function as a unique key to keep track of which compontent is tied to which element in the DOM.
+When it comes to components, yeet uses your component function as a unique key to keep track of which component is tied to which element in the DOM.

 When it comes to lists of identical components, this becomes difficult and yeet needs a helping hand in keeping track.
 In these situations, you can provide a